idcdev/mongodb-vs-postgresql-benchmark/docs/architecture-plan/phase-2/implementation-progress.md

 **2024-03-11**:
 - Implemented `ValidatedInsertionBenchmark` with tests
+- Implemented `SingleDocumentQueryBenchmark` with tests
 - Updated benchmark exports and directory structure
-- Prepared for implementation of read operation benchmarks
+- Added support for read operation benchmarks